May 3, 2025

 Barrier #4: Underutilized marketplace data

-Even while growing investment in cloud marketplaces and co-sell programs, most companies are still leaving one of their biggest advantages untapped: the data.
 Critical signals like buyer intent, hyperscaler engagement, partner influence, and revenue attribution often go untracked, uncaptured, or unused.
-Without these insights, GTM teams are essentially flying blind — making strategic decisions based on guesswork rather than the actual behaviors happening within the marketplace.
-The result?
-Slower cycles, misaligned messaging, and missed opportunities to accelerate growth.
+Without these insights, GTM teams are essentially flying blind.
+They are making strategic decisions based on guesswork rather than the actual behaviors happening within the marketplace.

 What leaders do differently